-We contract with some of our international merchants in U.S. dollars and other currencies such as Euros and may experience challenges in relationships with U.S. banks that are required for any non-U.S. company to transact in U.S. dollars due to changes in internal know-your-customer procedures, limits on certain types of merchants and certain jurisdictions, and other internal policies, which we believe might be a result of the increasing negative sentiment towards Russia on part of U.S. banks, among other factors (see - The conflict between Russia and Ukraine, and particularly its 2022 escalation, the U.S., EU, UK and other countries' sanctions that have been imposed in connection therewith, the resulting economic crisis that is beginning to unravel in Russia, and the measures that are being adopted by Russia in response, could adversely impact our operations and financial condition), even with respect to transactions and relationships that do not present any potential violation of any applicable sanctions.
-Even though we maintain a number of U.S. dollar accounts with various financial institutions, at the same time we are also conducting a portion of U.S. dollar transactions with our international merchants in other currencies, bearing additional currency conversion costs.
-No assurance can be given that such institutions or their respective correspondent banks in the U.S. will not refuse to process our transactions for such reasons or otherwise, thereby further increasing the currency conversion costs that we have to bear or that our international merchants will agree to accept payments in any currency, but the U.S. dollar in the future.
-If we are not able to conduct transactions in U.S. dollars, we may bear significant currency conversion costs or lose some of our merchants who will not be willing to conduct transactions in currencies other than the U.S. dollars, and our business, financial condition and results of operations may be materially adversely affected.
-We can give no assurance that similar issues would not arise with respect to our transactions in other currencies, such as the Euro, which could have similarly adverse consequences for us.
+We contract with some of our international merchants in US dollars, euros and other currencies and may experience challenges in relationships with US and EU banks that could arise for any non-US company or non-EU company in connection with transactions denominated in US dollars or euros due to stricter internal bank policies regarding Russia, including enhanced know-your-customer due diligence procedures, restrictions on certain types of merchants and certain jurisdictions, and other bank internal policies, which we believe might be a result of the increasing negative sentiment towards Russia on part of US banks, among other factors (see "- The conflict between Russia and Ukraine, and particularly its 2022 escalation, the US, EU, UK and other countries' sanctions that have been imposed in connection therewith, the resulting negative implications on the Russian economy, and the measures that are being adopted by Russia in response, could adversely impact our operations and financial condition"), even with respect to transactions and relationships that do not appear to raise concerns under applicable sanctions.

+Even though we maintain a number of accounts denominated in US dollars, euros and other currencies with various financial institutions, we are also conducting in parallel a portion of US dollar or euro transactions with our international merchants in other currencies, bearing additional currency conversion costs.
+No assurance can be given that such institutions or their respective correspondent banks will not refuse to process our transactions for the reasons set forth above or otherwise, thereby further increasing the currency conversion costs that we have to bear or that our international merchants will agree to accept payments in any currency, but the US dollar, euro or other currencies in the future.
+If we are not able to conduct transactions in US dollars, euros or other currencies envisaged under the agreements with our merchants, we may bear significant currency conversion costs or lose some of our merchants who will not be willing to conduct transactions in currencies other than the currency provided under the applicable agreement, and therefore our business, financial condition and results of operations may be materially adversely affected.
+We can give no assurance that similar issues would not arise with respect to our transactions in other currencies, which could have similarly adverse consequences for us.